Yang Xi (mystic): Tao Hongjing

+The Three Primes and Eight Convergences, the luminous seal of brilliant radiance, the characters of spirit-script and divine writing, sever all corpse-taint and vulgar forms of the human world, thereby revealing that the root of writing lies in the Mysterious Ruler.

 Tao Hongjing retired to Maoshan in 492 and spent seven years editing and annotating the manuscripts, based upon the notes of Yang Xi and his patrons Xu Mai and Xu Mi.
 His enterprise resulted in two major works, the c.
 499 Zhen'gao (真誥, Declarations of the Perfected) that was intended for wide circulation, and the esoteric c.
 493-514 Dengzhen yinjue (登真隱訣, Concealed Instructions for the Ascent to Perfection) that provides Shangqing adepts with guidance for their practices.
 The Zhen'gao textual collection is divided into seven books.
 The first five mainly contain the revelations from the Perfected, the sixth includes letters and notes written by Yang and the Xus themselves, along with Tao's detailed commentary for these texts.
 The seventh book is Tao's editorial postface, comprising a genealogy of the Xu family and a historical account of the Yang-Xu manuscripts.
 The Dengzhen yinjue comprises technical materials from the Scriptures and Hagiographies of the Perfected, as well as from revealed texts included in the Zhen'gao.
 Only three of the original twenty-four chapters are extant, and they describe meditation practices, apotropaic techniques, and rituals.
 In addition, Tao composed a commentary to Yang Xi's Jianjing (劍經, Scripture of the Sword) revelation, which is included in the 983 Taiping Yulan encyclopedia.